Ziqi-Yang/jpg/README.md

 ### I don't want to store my secret in `~/.config/jpg/config` file.
 Where should I store my secret?

-Suppose you have make a git repo for synchronize your templates.
+Suppose you have make a git repo for synchronizing your templates.
 Since `config` file is also used to change the values of JPG variables, it's not recommended to store your secrets.
 There are possibly two
 approaches: